California Harassment & Discrimination Lawyers

 Contact Davtyan Law Firm for Legal Help

 Employees in California have protected rights to work in an environment that is free from unlawful discrimination and workplace sexual harassment.
 Sadly, employers continue to engage in discrimination and sexual harassment against employees and job applicants on the basis of specific protected characteristics, such as race, sex, national origin or gender identity, by singling them out or targeting them with discriminatory intent.
 The Civil Rights Act laws prohibit employment discrimination and sexual harassment such as these.
-Our employment lawyers have years of combined experience handling discrimination and harassment cases in the workplace.
+Our discrimination lawyers have years of combined experience handling discrimination and harassment cases in the workplace.